 While I don’t believe that a bear market is coming, one big lesson from the last two recessions is that it can’t hurt to be prepared.
 Crashes will always come and go.
-Whether it’s 6 months or 6 years from now, nobody really knows.
+Whether it’s six months or six years from now, nobody knows.
 The prospect of me becoming a thousandaire again is not beyond the bounds of possibility.

-As a Generation X-er, I’ve been at ground zero of 2 big market crashes: the Dotcom Bust of 2002 and the Housing Bust of 2008.
-Both were followed by deep recessions.
-The great recession of 2008 was way deeper, but the recession of 2002 could be just as deep– if you happen to work in the tech industry just like I do.
+As a Generation X-er, I’ve been at ground zero of two major market crashes: the Dotcom Bust of 2002 and the Housing Bust of 2008.
+The great recession of 2008 was worse than 2002, but the latter is just as bad if you happen to work in the tech industry just like I do.

-In the summer of 2000, I left my job in Philly to work for a software company that sells analytical tools to fund managers.
-The company was headquartered in Research Triangle Park, NC — the tech hub of the south.
-They collect data from investment companies that manage funds pooled by individual investors (i.e. mutual funds) and translates that into useful information.
+In the summer of 2000, I left my job in Philly to work for a software company in Research Triangle Park, NC— the tech hub of the south.

-Times were still pretty darn rosy, a few months prior to my interview, in that the company even paid for my relocation plus some generous sign-on bonus.
+Times were still pretty darn rosy; the company even paid for my relocation plus some generous sign-on bonus.
 There was “irrational exuberance” as massive euphoria was everywhere, investors were buying internet companies left and right that have ridiculous valuations.
 The NASDAQ index rose from 1,000 to almost 4,000 at its very peak.

 But sometime around March that year, it came to a crashing halt.
 The bubble, which had been building up since I moved to the states, slowly started to pop.
 People lost faith.
 Stocks sunk.
-With less and less money to manage, fund managers who have been buying software licenses from us suddenly had to cut back on their spending causing our sales revenue to slowly plummet.
+Our customers suddenly had to cut back on their spending, causing our sales revenue to plummet.

-I had a strong inkling of a sinking ship and boy I was right, except for the fact that…
+I had a strong inkling of a sinking ship and boy I was right, except that…

-I resigned a few hours before I was supposed to get laid off!
+I resigned the same day I’m supposed to get laid off!

-The ‘firing’ process went something like this.
-A memo appeared on our inboxes telling us which room to go: room A or room B. I was asked to go to room B. Once there, an HR personnel told us that we’re in room B because the people in room A will be given their pink slips.
+The “firing” process went like this.
+An email message tells everyone which room to go: A or B. I was asked to go to room B. And then we’re told the people in room A will be given their pink slips and let go.

-There was complete silence in the room.
-We know this will happen but not so soon.
-There was a sense of relief at first.
-And then people were in tears, especially the ones that were friends with the people in the other room.
+There was a sense of relief at first, and then people were in tears, especially the ones who were friends with the people in the other room.
 I couldn’t help but think about the friend of mine who just bought a house.
 But in retrospect, I felt bad for everyone.

 Later that day, the whole office was talking about my good but somewhat bad timing.